 Wave Energy Converter Simulator (WEC-Sim) is an open source code for simulating wave energy converters.
 The code is developed in MATLAB/SIMULINK and has the ability to model devices that are comprised of rigid bodies, joints, power take-off systems, and mooring systems.
 Simulations are performed in the time-domain by solving the governing wave energy converter equations of motion in 6 degrees-of-freedom.
 WEC-Sim is jointly developed by Sandia National Laboratories and the National Renewable Energy Laboratory.

-Sandia National Laboratories led an experimental testing campaign of a 1:33 scale FOSWEC (Floating Oscillating Surge Wave Energy Converter) in the Directional Wave Basin at Oregon State University's Hinsdale Wave Research Laboratory.
+FOSWEC - Sandia National Laboratories led an experimental testing campaign of a 1:33 scale FOSWEC (Floating Oscillating Surge Wave Energy Converter) in the Directional Wave Basin at Oregon State University's Hinsdale Wave Research Laboratory.
 The goal of this experimental testing was to generate a dataset for open source code validation.
 To learn more about the experiments watch the FOSWEC video, view results in the testing report SAND2019-3087, and access the full dataset.

 WaveBot - MASK1